hmcts/am-lib/am-lib/docs/importer.md

 User who has role of this access management type must be granted explicit access if you want him to have any access to a resource.
 There must be a link (relationship) between him and a resource.

 - ROLE_BASED
-User who has role with `ROLE_BASED` access doesn't have to be granted explocit access to a case and he may still have access to it if default permissions for his role (with ROLE_BBASED access) gives him it.
+User who has role with `ROLE_BASED` access doesn't have to be granted explicit access to a case and he may still have access to it if default permissions for his role (with ROLE_BASED access) gives him it.

 3. Add resource definitions
 By "resource definition" we understand 3 values: service, resource type and resource name (all mandatory, combined unique):